(Translate this site)

 That caused the chatter to spike once more, mostly with death threats to me, as Caleb's radio silence was starting to make the reality of it sink in for them.

 "Yeah, you're all a bunch of little girls!
 All talk and no action!
-Caleb was the bravest one of you and now he's lunch for the crows!
+Caleb was the bravest one of you, and now he's lunch for the crows!
 Come on!
-Surely there's one or two of you left with some balls out there!"
+Surely there's one or two of you left out there who's got some balls!"

 I kept pouring gasoline on the rhetorical fire every time I could think of another good line-- with my language getting coarser by the moment.
 I was on a roll!

-I paid no attention at all to the frothing at the mouth threats I was getting in return now.
+I paid no attention at all to the frothing-at-the-mouth threats I was getting in return now-- partly because some of them often lapsed into total incoherency.
 I just kept pumping out more taunts as I thought them up.
 Knowing that lots of the kind of characters Roddy had rounded up for this didn't take such insults easily.
 Hopefully I was ruining his control over his gang.
-They'd be easier to handle one at a time than all together.
+They'd be easier to handle one at a time, than all together.

 Then a new voice came over the radio.

 I didn't respond.
 I didn't recognize the voice.
-And unlike the other baddies it sounded calm and collected.
+And unlike the other baddies, it sounded calm and collected.
+The new voice also seemed to quickly quiet all the others.

 "I know all about you Staute.
 That's my job.
 I know these days you're usually working a guard detail run between Montgomery and Atlanta, and you were headed back that way today.
 I know about your car and its little tricks.
 But they won't work on me.
 I retire guys like you all the time.
 You think you're an outlaw, but that's a laugh.
 You haven't seen a real outlaw before.
-Not until you meet me."
+I'm the real McCoy."

 I still said nothing.
 I figured this must be the dreaded Gannon.
 He seemed to be trying to make himself sound like a hit man.
 But that didn't impress me.